|Visiting The Empire State Plaza

 Cost: Tours are offered free of charge.

-Location: All tours begin at the Information Desk in the State Street Lobby of the Capitol.
+Location: All Capitol tours begin on the first floor at the base of the Senate staircase.

 Length: Tours last 45 to 60 minutes.